 The responsibilities for healthcare administrators in these industries may vary from those who work in more traditional healthcare settings.
 For example, healthcare administrators in the pharmaceutical industry may be more involved in the coordination of research and development than individuals working in other settings.

 While the industries listed above have the highest healthcare administrator salaries, they are not the most common industries that employ healthcare administrators.
-The BLS reports that outpatient care centers have the highest concentration of employment for this occupation.
-Healthcare administrators working in this setting have an annual mean wage of $117,200.
+As of May 2024, the BLS reports that ambulatory health care services have the highest concentration of employment for this occupation, with 207,450 jobs.
+Healthcare administrators working in this setting have an annual mean wage of $124,450.

 Healthcare Administrator Salary by Work Experience